Setup FSx FileCache with AWS ParallelCluster 🗂

 Leave Outbound Rules as the default:

-2. Create FSx File Cache
+2. Create Amazon File Cache

 -